Jerl92/McPlayer/README.md

 McPlayer is a full-width HTML5/JS/AJAX audio Player with Playlist, Plugin for WordPress.</br>

-Why McPlayer instead of WP-Player, WPPlayer, WpPlayer or Wp-Player.
-Good question?</br>
-Maybe because of girlfriend, or maybe Mc more like rapper, or Mc like McDonald's ?</br>
-NO...
-Mc is for "Media Center".
-That It !</br>

 ## Description</br>

 McPlayer is build with JS from</br>